a9korn/priceCam-docs/docs/legal/PRIVACY_POLICY.md

 ## 6. Contact Us

-If you have any questions about this Privacy Policy, please contact us at [Your Contact Information].
+If you have any questions about this Privacy Policy, please contact me.